-Risk Who it effects How is this controlled?
-Poles falling onto people leading in impact and head injuries Staff, participants Staff running the session must have observed a whole session before running this session.
+Risk Who it effe How is this controlled?
+Poles Poles falling onto people leading in impact and head injuries Staff, participants Staff running the session must have observed a whole session before running this session.
 This can be a training session as long as it has as part of it a full session included in it People must not build the catapult "under or inside" the structure.
-Building mostly takes place on the ground then the structure is lifted into position The poles are a manageable size appropriate to the group Structure must be free standing before firing commences People are not allowed to stand on top of the structures Staff will monitor a maximum of 16 people, normal ratios are 1:12 Staff will be first aid trained Manual handling injuries and impact injuries from lifting and manoeuvring the poles Staff and participants During session, all users are encouraged to carry the pole in pairs or drag them Setting up the session staff are permitted to move the poles on their own.
-Staff must carefully decide how to do this safely.
+Building mostly takes place on the ground then the structure is lifted into position The poles are a manageable size appropriate to the group Structure must be free standing before firing commences People are not allowed to stand on top of the structures Staff will monitor a maximum of 16 people, normal ratios are 1:12 Competent assistance can be used which include non trained staff, teachers and volunteers to support the delivery of up to 16 people with 1 instructor.
+These do not count within the normal ratios.
+The competent assistants will have a more formal briefing as to their responsibilities within the session.
+Manual handling injuries and impact Staff and During session, all users are encouraged to carry the pole in pairs or drag them injuries and impact participants the pole in pairs or drag them injuries from lifting and manoeuvring the poles • Setting up the session staff are permitted to move the poles on their own.
+Staff must carefully manocuvring the poles decide how to do this safely.
 It is recommended that moving poles is done one at a time.
-People being hit by projectiles leading to impact injuries and eye injuries Staff, participants and other users Tennis balls and bean bags are the only things to be used, these are soft enough to minimise any injuries In normal conditions, shooting at targets is best practice Instructor can allow groups to catch the projectiles if they deem the activity suitable Only the equipment supplied for firing is to be used and this consists of simple elastic / bungee and tea towels.
-This limits the potential force to a low and predictable level People must not walk immediately in front of the catapult.
-A safe distance of around 5 meters is to be maintained

-A clear shooting area is to be used such as the lower or top field that has good visibility and is manageable by staff Being hit by the firing system (bungee and elastic) leading to bruises and eye injuries Staff, Participants The structure needs to be free standing, this means that no one is in front of the system while it is being fired People not shooting need to be behind the shooter unless they are catching Staff to check all knots before firing and offer advice as appropriate Staff to monitor all catapults structure and firing systems appropriate throughout the session
+Projectiles - 0: 55 People being hit by Staff, • Tennis balls and bean bags are the only things to projectiles leading to participants and be used, these are soft enough to minimise any impact injuries and eye other users injuries injuries ٠ In normal conditions, shooting at targets is best practice ٠ Instructor can allow groups to catch the projectiles if they deem the activity suitable ٠ Only the equipment supplied for firing is to be used and this consists of simple elastic / bungee and tea towels.
+This limits the potential force to a low and predictable level ٠ People must not walk immediately in front of the catapult.
+A safe distance of around 5 meters is to be maintained • A clear shooting area is to be used such as the lower or top field that has good visibility and is manageable by staff Firing system Being hit by the firing Staff, • The structure needs to be free standing, this system ( bungee and Participants means that no one is in front of the system while elastic) leading to it is being fired bruises and eye injuries • People not shooting need to be behind the shooter unless they are catching • Staff to check all knots before firing and offer advice as appropriate • Staff to monitor all catapults structure and firing systems appropriate throughout the session L I ,